1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 ~~~

 Now three modules have no coupling, and intramodule cohesion is higher than before.
-If you delete any one module, it will not affect else two.
+If you delete any module, it will not affect else two.
 Comparing previous one, this structure removes intermodular dependence and strengthen intramodule dependence, or it converts couping to cohesion.

 > Adapting the system's design to the problem structure (or "application structure") is an extremely important design philosophy; we generally find that problematically related processing elements translate into highly interconnected code.
 Even if this were not true, structures that tend to group together highly interrelated elements (from the viewpoint of the problem.  once again) tend to be more effectively modular.
 >
 > &mdash; &lt;&lt;Structured Design&gt;&gt; Larry Constantine

 Then, Flask takes another way.
-I think it's definitely a improvement.
+I think it's definitely an improvement.

 in this way: